taught by veterans of the military and commercial diving industries

 - A “Fitness to Work in a Pressurized Setting” medical certificate.
 The applicant does not have to be deemed fit to dive.
 Rather, they should be considered medically fit to pressure-up in a recompression chamber.

 - After completion of the training course, the DMT can apply to take the DMT certification exam.
-(Note: There is a $125 application fee to take the IBUM exam that is not included in the course cost.)
+(Note: There is a $125 application fee to take the nbdhmt diver medic exam that is not included in the course cost.)

 check out our other Commercial courses